 Produced from the white grapes Ugni Blanc and Folle Blanche, and aged in oak barrels for a minimum of 18 months, white pineau des Charentes is the most popular.
 Rosé or red pineau is typically made from the red grape varieties Cabernet Sauvignon and Merlot, which is then aged for a minimum of 14 months.

-Initially reserved for weddings and family events, it’s now extremely popular throughout France.
-But after being named an appellation d’origine contrôlée wine in 1945, it began to be widely exported all around the world.
+Initially reserved for weddings and family events, it is now extremely popular throughout France.
+And after being named an appellation d’origine contrôlée wine in 1945, it began to be widely exported all around the world.

 How to serve